Sapphire at a Glance

 Are Sapphires only blue?+

-No, while blue is the most famous color, Sapphires come in virtually every color except red (which is Ruby).
-These are called "fancy Sapphires" and include pink, yellow, green, purple, orange, color-changing (different colors in different light), and the rare padparadscha (a pink-orange color named after the lotus flower).
-Each color carries the core Sapphire properties of wisdom and protection while adding color-specific energies: yellow for prosperity, pink for emotional healing, green for heart-centered wisdom, and so on.
+No. Blue is the most famous, but Sapphires come in almost every color except red, which is classified as Ruby.
+These other colors are called "fancy Sapphires" and include pink, yellow, green, purple, orange, color-changing varieties, and the rare padparadscha, a pink-orange shade named after the lotus flower.
+Each color carries the same core Sapphire properties of wisdom and protection, with an added color-specific quality: yellow is associated with prosperity, pink with emotional healing, green with heart-centered wisdom, and so on.

 Why are Sapphires used in engagement rings?+

-Sapphires have been used in royal engagement rings for centuries because they symbolize fidelity, wisdom, and the deep, enduring love that goes beyond passion.
-The most famous modern example is Princess Diana's (now Kate Middleton's) blue Sapphire engagement ring.
-Sapphires are also practical for daily wear — with a hardness of 9, they resist scratches and damage better than most gemstones.
-A Sapphire engagement ring offers a unique, meaningful alternative to diamond with deep historical and spiritual significance.
+Sapphires have been the engagement ring stone of European royalty for centuries because they represent fidelity, wisdom, and love that holds up over time, not just the fiery early stages.
+The most famous modern example is Princess Diana's (now Kate Middleton's) ring.
+They are also practical: with a hardness of 9, they resist scratching and everyday wear better than most gemstones.
+A Sapphire engagement ring is a meaningful alternative to diamond with real history behind it.

 How does Sapphire enhance Virgo through the Third Eye?+